pieter-degroote/lab-tests-concepts/ExtensionManifestV2Availability = 2/README.md

 ## Firefox on Linux

-Execute the following command in a terminal&nbsp;:
+Execute the following command in a terminal (via sudo)&nbsp;:

     sudo mkdir -p /etc/firefox/policies